 Look to technology

-However, network assessment does not seem feasible without the help of technology.
-Especially for fleets that are either large, diverse, or active in multiple locations.
-With the integration of a digital repair handling solution, inventorying network capabilities is going to be much faster, easier, and can take the fleet’s requirements into account.
+Accurate and up-to-date network assessment does not seem feasible without the help of technology, especially for companies that have a large number of diverse vehicles and are active in multiple locations.
+However, with the integration of a digital repair handling solution, inventorying network capabilities can be fully automated and leveraged at will.